 - URL: Ensures the data is a standard web URL of the form http(s)://site.ext/sub-url/

-- Whole Number: Ensures the entered data is a valid integer value
+- Whole Number: Ensures the entered data is a valid integer value.
+If the field is used in sorting, it will be sorted numerically.

-- Decimal Number: Ensures the entered data is a valid floating point or integer value
+- Decimal Number: Ensures the entered data is a valid floating point or integer value.
+If the field is used in sorting, it will be sorted numerically.

 Fields that fail validation will prevent the listing from being saved/submitted.